thelogtree/logtree-node/README.md

 ```

 In the example above, you can see that we decided to only send the `content` and the `folderPath` of the log.

+## sendDebugLog details

+The `sendDebugLog` function takes in a string as the first argument (whatever you want to log) and optionally the express request as the second argument.
+If the request is provided, we'll autopopulate additional context to the log about the request details.

+This function is meant for quick debugging purposes as an alternative to console.log("").
+Logs sent with the sendDebugLog function will appear in the /debugging channel in Logtree.

 ## Your logs will be viewable and searchable in the Logtree dashboard